trattner/trattner.github.io/_posts/2019-6-21-relationships-matter.md

 We can continue down that path, encountering what we will.
 There is no end to the irregularity, the opportunity.

-But we can also double back, choosing to lavish precious attention and water on particular plants.
+But we can also double back, choosing to lavish precious attention and water on particular plants we've passed.

-The blooming of a flower is a slow transformation.
-Yet it may continue to flourish perenially, spreading abundant life for years to come.
+The blooming of a flower is a slow transformation, yet once cultivated, it may continue to flourish perenially.